supabase/terraform-provider-supabase/docs/tutorial.md

 ## Setting up a TF module

-1. Create a Personal Access Token from Supabase Dashboard.
+1. Create a Personal Access Token in the [Supabase Dashboard](https://supabase.com/dashboard/account/tokens) by going to `Account preferences` > `Access Tokens`.
 2. Save your access token locally to `access-token` file or a secure credentials store.
 3. Create `module/provider.tf` with the following contents: